Anchorite's Cell, Chester: History

-The structure was built in the middle of the 14th century as a religious retreat for a monk or a hermit.
+The structure was built in 1363 as a religious retreat for a monk or a hermit.
 It belonged to the nearby St John the Baptist's Church until the Reformation.
 During the 19th century the building was restored and converted into a house.
 In 1897 the porch of St Martin's Church, which was being demolished, was moved here and made into a north entrance.
 The building was refurbished in about 1970 as a cottage.

 Architecture

-Standing on a sandstone outcrop that forms a plinth, the building is constructed in coursed sandstone, and has a grey slate roof.
+The building, which stands on a plinth formed from a sandstone outcrop, is constructed in coursed sandstone ashlar and has a grey slate roof.
 It is in two storeys with the entrance on the north side.
 The porch has a segmental arch flanked by colonettes with trefoils in the spandrels, and a triple lancet window on the right side.
 To the right of the porch is a two-light mullioned casement window, and a projecting stone chimney.
 In the upper storey, above the porch, is a panel containing a triple lancet window.
 To the right of this is another lancet window and the voussoirs of a blocked arch.
 In the east end of the building is a segmental-arched window in the ground floor, a three-light mullioned window with intersecting tracery in the upper floor, and a coped gable.
 At the west end is a high-level segmental-arched window in the ground floor, a buttress at the southwest corner, and a coped gable with a gabled finial.
 There are more lancet windows in the south side.